sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/application_connection_macros.rst

  * Select the Credential Store created in Step 1 (i.e. **Store**).
  * Provide a Key (e.g., **postgresPass**).
  * Enter the Password for the PostgreSQL connection as the Value.
- * Add a Title and optionally a Description, as shown below.
+ * Add a Title and optionally a Description, as shown above.
 Then click on **Save** button.

 Step 3 : Using Macros in Application Connections
 +++++++++++++